nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The interworking of this is described in detail in architecture.

-#### 4.5.3 Food Design considerations

-1. Why is there a need for calorie count?
-   > Health tracking is important for students, especially during the pandemic where we stress eat during online lessons.
-1. Why is there a need to remove a record?
-We can't un-eat stuff
-   > Yes, however due to the limitations of the CLI interface there may be wrongly spelled entries that the user wouldn't want reflected in the list.
-   Additionally, each food calorie count would be summed up to show the user the total calories consumed per day.
-If the calories entered are missing or have an additional 0 the sum would be overinflated
-1. Why implement  `ListOfRecords`?
-It seems like a duplicate of `ArrayList<T>`
-    > The abstract class `ListOfRecords` may seem uneventful to you on the surface, however much consideration was taken in account in the making.
-For instance, in our current iteration we are introducing a way to integrate current food names and calorie count from existing food courts - e.g. TechnoEdge.
-Another class could inherit from `ListOfRecords` in order to parse in the correct data, hence the generic `T` type used in the list.

 ### 4.6  Help command

 This segment focuses on describing the not so-simple implementations behind what would otherwise